Once printing is complete, you can close this window.

 The Postal Service's Judicial Officer Department is a court system that conducts hearings and neutrally resolves a wide variety of disputes involving postal matters.
 Its independent decisions involve contract disputes, employee debt disputes, mail disputes and mail fraud, among many other areas.

-The Military Postal Service was formed in 1980, consolidating the postal operations of the Army, Air Force, Navy and Marine Corps.
-The Department of Defense designated the Secretary of the Army as the single military mail manager.
+The Military Postal Service Agency was formed in 1980, consolidating the postal operations of the Army, Air Force, Navy and Marine Corps.
+The Department of Defense designated the secretary of the Army as the single military mail manager.

 military veterans

 We’re patriotic.
-The Postal Service employs nearly 70,000 military veterans, making it one of the largest employers of veterans in the country.
+The Postal Service employs approximately 64,000 military veterans, making it one of the largest employers of veterans in the country.

 The organization has also issued more than 140 stamps honoring the nation’s military history.